Would you like to be able to support your favorite charities at no cost to you*?

 - eScrip Dining – register the credit card(s) you use when you dine out.
 If you use the card at one of their participating restaurants, your organization automatically gets 2.5%.
 There are 1000’s of restaurants nationwide.
 Search for local restaurants.

-- Benefit App – download the Benefit mobile app.
+- Benefit App (an eScrip partner) – download the Benefit mobile app.
 This allows you to purchase gift cards on your mobile device.
 (For LOTS of places like the stores listed above, plus things like Safeway, Sephora, Shutterfly, Southwest Air, Staples, Starbucks and Stubhub).
 You could email a gift card to a friend, family member or co-worker.
 OR… let’s think about “gift cards” in a whole new way: you can use the gift card yourself for something you were already planning to buy!
 Imagine: while you’re waiting in line at Panera, you buy a $10 gift card.
 When you place your order, you use it – your organization gets 40 cents.
 Or you’re shopping online at LL Bean for a new coat for your kid and some pants for you – total will be over $100.
 Buy a $100 gift card.
 Check out.
 They get $7.00.
 Instead of buying a Starbucks card and reloading it, buy a Starbucks card on the Benefit app to use – it’s just as easy, and they get 2.5%.
+Buying movie tickets on Fandango – 2.5%.
 Ready to book your Princess Cruise?
 Buy a gift card on Benefit app, and your charity will get 6% of whatever you spend on your cruise!!
-(Pro Tip: In testing a variety of opportunities – sadly not for a cruise – it has almost always worked instantly, there was one online order where it took a few hours for the gift card to get activated before it would work to check out online.
+(Pro Tip: In testing a variety of opportunities – sadly not for a cruise – it has almost always worked instantly, there was only one online order where it took a few hours for the gift card to get activated before it would work to check out online.
 So, if you hit a rare case where it doesn’t work right away, test it later.)

 - goodsearch – Instead of using Google or Bing as your search engine, just go to www.goodsearch.org It works just like any search engine (it’s powered by Yahoo), but the charity gets one cent for every search.